E-Sid/scripts/README.md

 - `moca-5-min.pl`refers to Montreal Cognitive Assessment 5-minute protocol
 - `moca-mis.pl`: refers to Montreal Cognitive Examination (MocA) Memory Score Index (MIS)
 - `neutralise.pl`: is a rough helper to make reports more gender neutral.
 It is by no means complete.
 To work this file type `perl -pi -w neutralise.pl filename.txt`
+- `ohmslaw.pl`: Calculates Ohm's law, select the parameter you want to calculate and enter the other two, it will calculate the third
 - `phq4.pl`: Patient Health Questionnaire (PHQ-4)
 - `phq8.pl`: Patient Health Questionnaire (PHQ-8)
 - `phq9.pl`: Patient Health Questionnaire (PHQ-9) Depression